krgamestudios/krgamestudios.github.io/_posts/2024-08-22-them-thematic-things.md

 Before I finish, I should mention that I have read Akihito's other notable work, the one-shot "From Star Strings".
 While it is a beautiful work of art, I didn't mention it above, as it doesn't have quite the same parallels.
 Kaoru, a young girl with no memory of her mysterious past (hey, wait a minute!), sets out on an adventure... but the story is presented as a fairy tale itself, rather than using a diegetic fairy tale for world building.
 She also lacks the "active" personalities of Jiwa, Rokka and Riko, instead seeming more reserved - possibly due to her isolation throughout the story.

 Anyway, I should wrap this up here.
 Made in Abyss was adapted into an anime, which was an amazing adaptation, and a pretty decent video game (the first 3 hours retells part of the main story - stick it out until you get to your custom character, and it's actually quite good).
-I'm currently looking forward to chapter 68, which is apparently being released at the same time as Volume 13... that's an interesting first?
+I'm currently looking forward to chapter 68/69, which is apparently being released at the same time as Volume 13... that's an interesting first?

 Surely, they wouldn't delay a major twist being spoiled until the physical release, to make sure they don't lose physical sales... would they?

+Edit: Yes.
+Yes they did.